Emissions & Generation Resource Integrated Database (eGRID) Questions and Answers

 These are representational maps, many of the boundaries shown on these maps are approximate because they are based on companies, not on strict geographical boundaries.
 The NERC Regions shapefile is an approximation (12/5/2016) distributed by EIA based on the NERC map.

 The subregion maps were noticeably revised with the release eGRID2012, however no significant changes to the map have been made since then.
 Beginning with eGRID2012, cross-hatching on the map identifies areas where more than one eGRID subregion may apply.
 While the majority of zip codes are located within only one eGRID subregion, in some cases a zip code may fall in multiple eGRID subregions because it is supplied by different service providers associated with different subregions.
 This usually occurs near the borders of two subregions.
-In eGRID2012, the map identified “secondary” and “tertiary” subregions; however, for eGRID2014 and eGRID2016, the maps simply indicate areas that fall into more than one eGRID subregion without identifying “secondary” and “tertiary” subregions.
+In eGRID2012, the map identified “secondary” and “tertiary” subregions; however, starting with eGRID2014, the maps simply indicate areas that fall into more than one eGRID subregion without identifying “secondary” and “tertiary” subregions.

 If you live in an area with multiple electric service providers (illustrated by cross-hatching on the map), the map isn’t sufficient to tell you the eGRID subregion associated with your location.
 For this information, you must enter your zip code and electric service provider information into Power Profiler to definitively determine your appropriate eGRID subregion.